Last updated on March 18, 2025

 Dimir Guildgate | Illustration by Cliff Childs

-A good Dimir deck will see a lot of control, destruction, and trickery to allow for evasion or, ideally, making your opponent’s deck work against them.
+A good Dimir deck controls, destroys, and uses trickery to allow for evasion or, making your opponent’s deck work against them.

 Rakdos: BR